-Everyday throughout the year, our costumed interpreters take visitors around the palace and give dramatic presentations about the stories and events that really happened at Hampton Court.
+Everyday throughout the year, our costumed interpreters take visitors around the palace and give dramatic presentations of a living Tudor world; the historic events that happened at Hampton Court.

-Join his courtiers as they speculate on which lady has caught the royal eye this time (and it may be a different lady at different times of the year) and discuss the business of the day.
+You might meet Henry VIII himself or join his courtiers as they speculate on which lady has caught the royal eye this time.
 If you haven't come dressed to meet the King, don't worry as you can borrow a gown from the Wardrobe in the Information Centre.

-During school holidays, bank holidays, selected weekends, Christmas and Easter the costumed guides are joined by additional interpreters to really bring the palace alive.
-Additional activities may include the Tudor cooks in Henry VIII's Kitchens preparing a feast, Tudor etiquette lessons, falconry displays, Fool Shows, the chance to tilt at the quintain (beginner jousting) and dancing – subject to the time of year.
+During school holidays, bank holidays, selected weekends, Christmas and Easter additional activities may include the Tudor cooks in Henry VIII's Kitchens preparing a feast, Tudor etiquette lessons, falconry displays, Fool Shows, the chance to tilt at the quintain (beginner jousting) and dancing – subject to the time of year.

-- You don’t need to show your admission ticket
+- No need to show your admission ticket

-- However, you may need to reserve a place as some tours have a limit on numbers.
+- You may need to reserve a place as some tours have a limit on numbers.
 If this is the case, go to the Information Centre off Base Court